mbari-org/annosaurus/README.md

 - `CachedAnxillaryData`: For performance reason, we may want to cache some time indexed information, such as position, CTD, etc, in side the same database as the annotations.
 - `CachedMissionInfo`: This may contain information describing a camera deployment.

-__Related Projects__:

-- [vampire-squid](https://github.com/underwatervideo/vampire-squid): A service for registering and locating video files.

 ## Building

 This project is built using [SBT](http://www.scala-sbt.org/).
 To create the distribution, run `sbt pack`

+## Testing

+To take it for a quick spin using an in-memory (i.e. temporary) database run the following:

+`docker run --name=annosaurus -p 8080:8080  hohonuuli/annosaurus`

+## Deployment

+Refer to [DEPLOYMENT.md](DEPLOYMENT.md) for production deployment instructions.

+## Related Projects

+- [vampire-squid](https://github.com/underwatervideo/vampire-squid): A service for registering and locating video files.